geomatics-io/ObjectListView/docs/recipes.rst

 However, if you do "clever" things with your `ObjectListViews`, you may need to read this: :ref:`overlays-label`.
-"Clever" in this case means reparenting the ObjectListView after it has been created, or hiding it by rearranging the windows z-ordering.
+"Clever" in this case means re-parenting the ObjectListView after it has been created, or hiding it by rearranging the windows z-ordering.
 You may also need to read that if the `ObjectListView` is hosted by a non-standard TabControl-like container.